Jira is incredibly powerful, but it’s not the most intuitive tool.

 - Go to “Issue Type Screen Scheme” and click on the Jira Classic project you are looking to use your new Issue type with, then “Associate an issue type with a screen scheme”, select your new issue type and its Screen Scheme, then click “Add”.

 - Congratulations!
-You created a new custom Jira issue type with only selected fields, scoped to a specific Jira project.
+You created a new custom Jira issue type with custom fields, scoped to a specific Jira project.

 5. Create a system to prioritize bugs